Paul Oliver (American football): Professional career

-2007 Supplemental Draft
+2007 supplemental draft

 Despite not having as much time to train as other prospects who go through the normal draft process, Oliver was able to garner enough interest to be the consensus #1 player in the supplemental draft.
-The San Diego Chargers ended up bidding their 2008 4th rounder for the rights to select Oliver making him the 1st of only two players selected in 2007's supplemental draft.
+The San Diego Chargers ended up bidding their 2008 4th rounder for the rights to select Oliver making him the first of only two players selected in 2007's supplemental draft.
 The other player was Maryland tackle Jared Gaither selected by the Baltimore Ravens one round after Oliver.

 In a statement concerning Oliver, Chargers General Manager, A. J. Smith said, "We had the opportunity to get a good football player today, and we took it.
 Paul Oliver is a very competitive, aggressive, confident player.
 He's not cautious about anything he does on the field.
 You know how we like depth.
 We'll add Paul to the mix as a Charger and time will tell."

 Despite timing poorly at his 2007 Pro Day, Oliver displayed good footwork and also did well in cornerback drills.